Memoirs of a Geisha (soundtrack)

 Memoirs of a Geisha: Original Motion Picture Soundtrack is the film score to the 2005 film of the same name, composed and conducted by John Williams.
-The original score and songs were composed and conducted by Williams and features Yo-Yo Ma and Itzhak Perlman as cellist and violinist, respectively.
+The original score and songs were composed and conducted by Williams and features Yo-Yo Ma and Itzhak Perlman as cellist and violinist.
 The soundtrack album was released by Sony Classical Records on November 22, 2005.

 The score won the Golden Globe Award for Best Original Score, BAFTA Award for Best Film Music and the Grammy Award for Best Score Soundtrack for Visual Media.
-It was also nominated for the Academy Award for Best Original Score but lost to the original score of the film Brokeback Mountain.
+It was also nominated for the Academy Award for Best Original Score.